microsoft/MR_RetailExperienceWorkshop/.md/2-setup-unity-project.md

     Note
     Once the MRTK settings are completed the errors in the console can be cleared.

-## Create the scene and configure MRTK
+## Create the Scene and Configure MRTK

 1. In the menu bar, select **File**  **New Scene**.